niteshroyal/DC-Sharp/README.md

 Execution
 =========

-4. Go to Examples folder
+Go to Examples folder
 ```
    $ cd ../Examples/
 ```

 You will find one example of DC programs.
 Open an example in SWI-Prolog.

-5. Open an example in SWI-Prolog
 ```
    $ swipl -s dc+_example.pl
 ```

 SWI-Prolog should now be opened without any error or warnings.
 First, set the number of samples.
 ```
    ?- set_sample_size(1000).
 ```

 Second, turn off the debug mode (1 to turn on the debug mode).
 ```
    ?- set_debug(0).
 ```

 Now query.
 The first argument is query, second is the list of evidence and P is the output probability
 ```
    ?- query((status(l_1)~=X, X==appr), [credit_score(bob)~=600, balance(a_1)~=50010], P).
 ```

 Initialization Options
 ======================